akhettar/apigw-pub/README.md

 ![Work in progress](pushing-cart.png)

-This tool publishes REST API into API Gateway.
-This tool is packed as a docker container and can be run in a `ci pipeline` after a given service is deployed to the target environment.
+This tool publishes REST API into API Gateway, it is packed as a docker container and can be run in a `ci pipeline` after a given service is deployed to the target environment.
 This tool fetches the swagger document from a given `url`, render it by adding all the required AWS extensions and publish it to the API gateway